 Rosemary, Rosemarinus officinalis, a symbol of fidelity, was used in wedding ceremonies.
 Its name is derived from the Latin word Rosmarinus, which means “dew of the sea”.
 Rosemary is very fragrant and has a mildly astringent effect on the skin.
 It has a long history of culinary and medicinal use.

-Please Note: The information on this website is for educational purposes only and is in no way intended to diagnose, treat, cure, or prevent any disease or health condition.
+The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.

-Our ingredients descriptions are about topical (external) use only.
-For internal use always consult your physician or health care provider.
+Our ingredients descriptions are about TOPICAL (external) use ONLY.
+For internal use always consult your physician or healthcare provider.